maluaraujoenglish/maluaraujoenglish.github.io/about.md

 # About Malu-sensei's classes

-What if your child learned a different language without having to resort to grammar?
-You learned your own mother language during childhood by the means of repetition and assimilation.
-This is how we should learn other languages.
+> **What if your child learned a different language without having to resort to grammar?**

+After all, that's how you learned your own mother language during your childhood by repetition and assimilation - and this is how we should learn other languages.

 My name is Malu and I've got a passion for teaching the English language.
 With over five years of experience across Brazil, South Korea, China and Japan, I've taught over 400 students English conversation without the use of their native language in the classes.
 I also make use of the Total Physical Response (TPR) method, the leading methodology for teaching in asian schools.